Halsey Goes Braless Under Tight White Crop Top For Latest Risque Instagram Snap

 The 24-year-old left very little to the imagination in the tight number that perfectly hugged her curves and highlighted her voluptuous bosom, revealing that she opted to go braless underneath her top, giving the snap an NSFW aesthetic.
 The t-shirt cut off right below her assets, giving fans a glimpse at her flat midsection and toned abs.

 Halsey ran her hands through her bright pink hair as she posed underneath the beautiful flowers, showing off some of the quirky tattoos that adorn her arms.
-Tom complete the risque look, the pop star rocked a minimal makeup look featuring a thick coating of mascara and light pink lip, but ultimately let her natural beauty shine.
+To complete the risque look, the pop star rocked a minimal makeup look featuring a thick coating of mascara and light pink lip, but ultimately let her natural beauty shine.

 Fans of the “Without Me” singer went wild for Halsey’s sexy new addition to her Instagram account which, at the time of this writing, has racked up more than 1.3 million likes after just one day of going live on the platform.
 Thousands flocked to the comments section as well to shower the stunner with compliments on her jaw-dropping look.